charmoniumQ/sams-cookiecutter-pypackage/README.md

   Python versions), Nix can install these for you.
 If you already have a system that works, you can safely ignore `flake.nix`.

 - [Contributor Covenant] as the Code of Conduct.
+If you are philosophically opposed to codes of conduct, just remove it in the generated repo.

 # Documentation